git-learning-game/documents/monday-updates.md

 - Many people filled out our [pre-project survey](https://docs.google.com/forms/d/e/1FAIpQLScUG41naRSm_l1tg08eblze0qtNw2foMDQJP3aGqCZES6gfZw/viewform) and gave super helpful input! :)
 - General excitement for finally starting with this project!
 - We're planning to participate in a tradition in the indie gamedev world, where you post about your game on Saturdays, with the hashtag #screenshotsaturday.
 Here's our [first post with a video](https://twitter.com/blinry/status/1302175196284096512)!

+# Week (2020-)

+What did we do last week?

+What do we plan to do this week?

+What's blocking us?

+What's motivating us?